Jeffrey Aronson

-Jeffrey Kenneth Aronson (born 1947) is a British physician and clinical pharmacologist, currently working at the Centre for Evidence-Based Medicine in Oxford.
+Jeffrey Kenneth Aronson (born 1947) is a British physician, clinical pharmacologist, and medical journalist, currently working at the Centre for Evidence-Based Medicine in Oxford.

 Education

 Aronson studied at the University of Glasgow from 1964 to 1970, qualifying with the degree of MBChB, and after primary medical training in Glasgow hospitals (MRCP 1973) joined the Medical Research Council's Unit and University Department of Clinical Pharmacology in Oxford, qualifying DPhil Oxon in 1977.

 Career

 After further clinical and scientific training, in 1980 he became Wellcome Lecturer and Consultant in Clinical Pharmacology and later Reader in Clinical Pharmacology at the University of Oxford and an honorary consultant physician in the Oxford Radcliffe Hospitals Trust until 2014.
 He now works as an Honorary Consultant Physician and Clinical Pharmacologist in the Centre for Evidence Based Medicine in the Nuffield Department of Primary Care Health Sciences in Oxford.